chaoyic/15-388-Practical-Data-Science-Final-Project/README.md

-# 15-388-Practical-Data-Science-Final-Project
+Used for hosting for nbviewer only.
-Host of final project for nbviewer
+Final project submission.